-The first class was held in 1931 and the exterior, overlaid with Indiana limestone, was completed in 1934.
+While work progressed around them, the first class was held in 1931.
+The exterior, overlaid with Indiana limestone, was completed in 1934.
 The building was officially dedicated in June 1937.
 Although the structure topped off at only 42-storys, it is still the tallest educational building in the Western Hemisphere.

 In addition to the Nationality Rooms, the Cathedral of Learning houses several other architecturally significant theme rooms, including the Babcock Room, Braun Room, Croghan-Schenley Ballroom, Frick Auditorium, Humanities Center, McCarl Center, Mulert Memorial Room, Studio Theatre and the University Honors College.

 Named a Historic Landmark in 1973, the Cathedral of Learning is but one of several historic buildings dotting the University landscape, including Soldiers and Sailors National Military Museum and Memorial, the old Schenley Hotel (now the Student Union Hall) and the Cathedral of Saint Paul.